cbreeden/static-map/README.md

 }
 ```
 Notice that `Default: RGB(0, 0, 0),`.
 This is required since we are initializing an array which will contain empty slots.
 We need a default value for those slots and you declare it as such.
+PHF maps do not require this since they are, well, perfect.

 ## Benchmarks